shaunography/docker-openvpn-network-lock/README.md

 ```

-# enviroment vars
+# enviroment variables
-When the container is start the entry point scripts will use the following envrioment variables (passed to docker run with -e) to configure the firewall and vpn.
+When the container is started the entry point scripts will use the following enviroment variables (passed to docker run with -e) to configure the firewall and vpn.

 | var               | defualt                                   | description                                                         |
 |-------------------|-------------------------------------------|---------------------------------------------------------------------|